ddmitov/perl-executing-browser/doc/INTERACTIVE.md

   }
   ```

 * **Temporary File Full Path Message**
-  Every interactive script using temporary file must send the full path of its temporary file to PEB using the following simple JSON message:
+  Once started, every interactive Pel script using temporary file must send on STDOUT the full path of its temporary file in the following JSON message:

   ```javascript
   {"tempfile":"/path/to/tempfile"}